ccalobeto/build-pmtile/README.md

 no_check_bucket = true
 ```

-Upload your the tile to your bucket called `geotiles` in cloudfare.
+- Upload your pmtile to your bucket called `protomaps-sample-datasets`.
 ```
-rclone copy peru.pmtiles r2demo:geotiles
+rclone copy ./download-pmtiles/great_britain.pmtiles r2demo:protomaps-sample-datasets
 ```

 ### Verify the uploaded file
-Go to cloudfare R2 UI to see the uploaded tile or look it from the command line .
+Go to cloudfare R2 UI or look it with this command.
 ```
 rclone tree r2demo:
 ```